velkuns/game-text-engine/adr/0008-data-conditions.md

 ## Context

-In some case, state or action require some conditions to be applied.
+In some case, state or action require some prerequisites to be applied.
 And we can have multiple prerequisites to be applied.
-So we need to define number of prerequisites required from a list to be considered as met, and the list of those conditions.
+So we need to define number of prerequisites required from a list to be considered as met, and the list of those requirements.

-- number: number of conditions required to be met
+- numberRequired: number of requirement required to be met
-- list: list of conditions
+- requirements: list of requirement

 Condition types:
 - self.attribute: check an attribute value
-- self.traits.skill: check if a skill is present or not
+- self.trait.skill: check if a skill is present or not
-- self.traits.state: check if a state is present or not
+- self.trait.state: check if a state is present or not
-- self.traits.blessing: check if a blessing is present or not
+- self.trait.blessing: check if a blessing is present or not
-- self.traits.curse: check if a curse is present or not
+- self.trait.curse: check if a curse is present or not
-- self.traits.title: check if a title is present or not
+- self.trait.title: check if a title is present or not
 - self.inventory.item: check if an item is present or not (in inventory or equipped)
 - enemy.info: check for enemy information value (like race or size)

 ## Decision

-Condition format:
+Prerequisites format:

 ```json
 {